medford-group/bdqm-vip/lectures/04_Introduction_to_Linux.md

-# Introduction To Liunx
+# Introduction To Liunx operating system (OS)

-[Linux](https://github.com/torvalds/linux) is an open source operating system developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+[Linux](https://github.com/torvalds/linux) is an open source OS developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+An OS is a resource manager that is used to access system resources by users and application programs.
 Linux is based on [Unix](https://en.wikipedia.org/wiki/Unix), and therefore shares much of its functionality with other unix based operating systems (such as MacOS.)
-Linux is the most commnly used operating system in computational research groups and runs much of the internet.
+Linux is the most widely used OS in computational research groups and runs much of the internet because it is freely available.

 ## The Linux Terminal